Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 \end{definition}

 The unique set $\sh(v,u)$ is well-defined because the intersection of two first generator sets is again a first generator set by Corollary~\ref{cor:edgeCut}.
 In general, $\sh(v,u)\neq\sh(u,v)$ but

 because $\gen(v,u)$ is a first generator set for~$(v,u)$ and~$(u,v)$.
-The existence of the set $\sh(v,u)$ gives us another perspective on the uniqueness of short coset paths, in addition to the overlapping of two short paths.
-If one wants to move from one vertex to another on a short coset path, then there might be many possibilities but just one single ``direction'' that leads to a path that works.
+The set $\sh(v,u)$ gives us another perspective on the uniqueness of short coset paths.
+If one wants to move from one vertex to another on a short coset path, then there might be many possibilities but just one single ``direction'' to start with.

-Furthermore, the zipper lemma also implies that all short coset paths of length $\geq 2$ can be assumed to be inner paths.
-In particular, this applies to short non-trivial paths.
+Furthermore, the zipper lemma implies that all short coset paths of length $\geq 2$ can be assumed to be inner paths.

 \begin{corollary} Let~$G$ be a $2n$-acyclic \ca graph, $2\leq\ell\leq n$,

 be a coset path and $\alpha\supseteq\gen(v_1,v_\ellp)$.
 Then $\alpha_i\nsupseteq\alpha$, for $1\leq i\leq\ell$, and there are $v_i'\in[v_i]_{\alpha_{i-1}\cap\alpha_i}$, for $1< i\leq\ell$, such that